crinuleiroz/OoTMM/README.md

 ### ROM File Requirements

-OoTMM requires clean, unmodified, an compressed ROM files for *Ocarina of Time* and *Majora's Mask*.
+OoTMM requires clean, unmodified, and compressed ROM files for *Ocarina of Time* and *Majora's Mask*.
 Using unsupported ROMs will prevent the randomizer from generating a randomized ROM.

 The tables below lists compatible ROM files, along with their compression status, byte order, version, and MD5 checksums for verification.